tewha/tewha.net/_posts/import/2013/01/2013-01-21-when-is-id-promoted-to-instancetype.md

 ---
 layout: post
-tags : ["instancetype", "objective-c", "coding"]
+tags : ["instancetype", "Objective-C", "Coding"]
 title: "When is id promoted to instancetype?"
 ---
 `instancetype` is a special type that can be returned from an Objective-C method.
 It specifies that the return is an object of the same type as the receiving class.
 In some cases, the compiler promotes an `id` return to an instancetype: For instance, despite the definition of `[[NSString alloc] init]`, the compiler knows that it returns an `NSString`.